strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/md/elk_in_the_cloud.md

 **2. Start an ELK instance.**

-Upon clicking `Next` you will see the following page.
+Upon clicking **Next** you will see the following page.

- For my instance I will be calling it "security-development".
+ For my instance, I will be calling it "security-development".
 Make sure to enter the name of your deployment and click "Create Deployment".

 ![Creating Delployment](./images/deployment2.PNG)

 Next we will see this page.

+![Creating Creds](./images/creds3.PNG)

 Elastic will present the credentials for this ELK stack.
 There is the option to download a CSV of the credentials.
 However you decide to hold onto these credentials, don't lose them.

-![Creating Creds](./images/creds3.PNG)

-Then we will need to wait for the continue button to turn blue, once that's done click continue
+Then we will need to wait for the continue button to turn blue, once that's done click continue.

 ![Waiting For Deploy](./images/waiting_for_deploy4.PNG)